ArduPilot/ardupilot_wiki/plane/source/docs/flight-options.rst

 8                                       Remove :ref:`TRIM_PITCH_CD<TRIM_PITCH_CD>` offset on the GCS horizon to show pitch relative to AHRS trim (ie the attitude at which the flight controller was calibrated,unless manually changed)
 9                                       Remove :ref:`TRIM_PITCH_CD<TRIM_PITCH_CD>` on the OSD horizon to show pitch relative to AHRS trim (ie the attitude at which the flight controller was calibrated,unless manually changed)
 10                                      Adjust mid-throttle to be :ref:`TRIM_THROTTLE<TRIM_THROTTLE>` in non-auto throttle modes except MANUAL,instead of midway between MAX and MIN stick values (note that the RCx_TRIM value for the throttle channel (x) MUST BE set to center stick value)
+11                                      Disable suppression of fixed wing rate gains in ground mode
 =====================================   ======================

 Default is no options enabled ("0").
 Setting the bit will enable that function.
 For example, if forcing target airspeed in FBWB and CRUISE modes is desired, a value of "8" (bit 3 =1) would be set.